Table of Contents Hide

-Two years after Proposition 64 legalized the recreational use of cannabis, many people are worriedly declaring that the cannabis industry in California is failing.
+Two years after Proposition 64 legalized the recreational use of cannabis, many people are worriedly declaring that the California’s Cannabis Industry is failing.
 According to a recent Los Angeles Times report, things aren’t going too well in Cali.

 The downward spiral the California marijuana industry is on is a result of many factors.
 An increase of taxes on the cultivation of cannabis, illicit cannabis sales that have (for the most part) gone unchecked, and cities across the state that have independently illegalized recreational shops from opening in their areas are three major reasons why California has found itself in this position.
 And, with no real solutions to any of these three problems, it appears things are at an unfortunate standstill with Cali cannabis experts.

 The LA Times questions what should be done next.
 Should the people of California take it to a vote again?
 Can the legislators in charge somehow manage to help the potentially failing industry?
 Or, as Governor Gavin Newsom says, will the industry manage to fix everything itself on the fifth anniversary of Proposition 64?

 Illicit Cannabis Sales Make More Money In California Than Legal Sales

 The lack of legal cannabis sales has greatly hurt the entire California cannabis market.
 While the California cannabis industry is poised to make $3.1 billion in sales for 2019, illicit (illegal) cannabis sales are poised to make $8.7 billion.
 California is the biggest marijuana market in the world — but the illegal market still makes more money.